dqops/dqo/docs/checks/column/uniqueness/anomaly-differencing-distinct-count.md

 **anomaly differencing distinct count** checks

 **Description**
-Column level check that ensures that the distinct count in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
-Use in partitioned checks.
+Column-level check that ensures that the distinct count in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.

 ___